Welcome to the South West Growers Show 2019 ; thank you for choosing to exhibit with us this year.

 We have a strict registration and entrance policy at the show to ensure that it remains a quality trade-only buying event.
 Registration is free, and all visitors will receive a badge at the show.

 Visitors can book online via the website (www.swgs.co.uk), or by contacting the Admin office.
-Pre-registered visitors will be offered 1 x Free Hot Drink Voucher on arrival.
-Visitors who have not pre-registered will still be welcome to visit the show and will be registered on site.
+Visitors who have not pre-registered will still be welcome to visit the show and will be registered on site as they arrive.

 Please could you complete the online ‘Company Information Form’ to ensure that the details we have for you are 100% accurate.

-Deadline for Show Guide copy is 14th September.
-After this time, if we have not received your form, your information may not be included in the show guide or a very simple entry may be made
+Deadline for Show Guide copy is 13th September.
+After this time, if we have not received your form, your information may not be included in the show guide or a very simple entry may be made.

 Tips on Exhibiting